JamesCalingo/linkedinNewsBlocker/README.md

 # LinkedIn News Blocker
 A browser extension that hides the LinkedIn News feed on the main page.

+# Why do this?
+I realize that it's important to be informed on what is going on - politically, economically, and globally.
+However, I find that seeing headlines that make me feel a certain way (for lack of a better term) distract me from being able to focus on why I'm on LinkedIn: building connections and working on getting a job/building a career.

+This was also my way of learning how to make a browser extension, and to my surprise, this ended up being super light and easy - a total of 32 lines of code split between the actual script and a manifest file.

 # How to install

 1. Download the code.
 Click on the green "Code" button, and then you have two options: